-I have decided that the information referred to above is conditionally exempt under section 47F of the FOI Act.
+In reaching my decision, I have consulted the affected third party under section s27A of the FOI Act.
+I have taken into consideration the outcome of this consultation process and have decided that the information referred to above is conditionally exempt under section 47F of the FOI Act.
 Access to a conditionally exempt document must generally be given unless it would be contrary to the public interest to do so.
 I have turned my mind to whether disclosure of the information would be contrary to the public interest, and have included my reasoning in that regard below.